How to Apply for Computer Lab Jobs

 About the Job

-- Job security with convenient on-campus shifts
+- Convenient on-campus shifts

-- Free printing
+- Free unlimited printing

-- People skills
+- Develop great people skills

 - Good resume material